 RECENT AND IMPORTANT CASES

-- Simon v Lyder UKPC 38, for the successful media Appellants and Defendants in the Privy Council on an appeal concerned with reference innuendoes in libel;
+- Simon v Lyder UKPC 38; AC 650, for the media Appellants and Defendants in the Privy Council on an appeal concerned with reference innuendoes in libel;

-- DSM SFG Group Holdings v Kelly EWCA Civ 2256, for the successful Appellants and Claimants on an appeal to the Court of Appeal concerned with whether an individual who has obtained confidential information illicitly could use the information before establishing a right to do so;
+- DSM SFG Group Holdings v Kelly EWCA Civ 2256; EMLR 10, for the Appellants and Claimants on an appeal to the Court of Appeal concerned with whether an individual who has obtained confidential information illicitly could use the information before establishing a right to do so;

-- Brevan Howard Asset Management v Reuters EWCA Civ 950 for the successful Respondent and Claimant, led by Desmond Browne QC, on an appeal to the Court of Appeal concerned with whether Reuters were correct to contend that information leaked to them was not confidential, alternatively was in the public interest;
+- Brevan Howard Asset Management v Reuters EWCA Civ 950; EMLR 28 for the Respondent and Claimant, led by Desmond Browne QC, on an appeal to the Court of Appeal concerned with whether Reuters were correct to contend that information leaked to them was not confidential, alternatively was in the public interest;

-- Mionis v Democratic Press SA EWCA Civ 1194, for the Respondents and Defendants in the Court of Appeal, led by Andrew Caldecott QC, on whether wide undertakings given by media defendants as part of an agreement to settle libel proceedings between the parties, were a disproportionate interference with their freedom of expression rights;
+- Mionis v Democratic Press SA EWCA Civ 1194; QB 662, for the Respondents and Defendants in the Court of Appeal, led by Andrew Caldecott QC, on whether wide undertakings given by media defendants as part of an agreement to settle libel proceedings between the parties, were a disproportionate interference with their freedom of expression rights;

-- PJS v News Group Newspapers UKSC 26, for the successful Respondent and Claimant, led by Desmond Browne QC in the Supreme Court, on the leading decision on injunctions in cases of misuse of private information;
+- PJS v News Group Newspapers UKSC 26; AC 1081, for the Respondent and Claimant, led by Desmond Browne QC in the Supreme Court, on the leading decision on injunctions in cases of misuse of private information;

-- Pinard-Byrne v Linton UKPC 41, for the successful Appellant and Claimant before the Privy Council on an appeal concerned with the Reynolds defence;
+- Pinard-Byrne v Linton UKPC 41; EMLR 4, for the Appellant and Claimant before the Privy Council on an appeal concerned with the Reynolds defence;

-- Crawford v Jenkins EWCA Civ 1035, for the successful Respondent and Defendant in the Court of Appeal on an appeal holding that the witness immunity rule covers the torts of false imprisonment, malicious procurement of arrest and harassment;
+- Crawford v Jenkins EWCA Civ 1035; QB 231, for the Respondent and Defendant in the Court of Appeal on an appeal holding that the witness immunity rule covers the torts of false imprisonment, malicious procurement of arrest and harassment;

 High Court Trials

-- Thompson v James & Carmarthenshire County Council EWHC 515 (QB), for the successful Defendants and counter-Claimant in a high-profile 5 day trial, also successful on an interim application to strike out a malice plea and on an appeal on meaning before the Court of Appeal: EWCA Civ 600.
+- Thompson v James & Carmarthenshire County Council EWHC 515 (QB), for the Defendants and counter-Claimant (Mr James) in a high-profile 5 day trial, also successful on an interim application to strike out a malice plea and on an appeal on meaning before the Court of Appeal: EWCA Civ 600.
+Mr James was awarded £25,000 damages.

 - SOJ v JAO EWHC 2569, for the Claimant obtaining an interim injunction in misuse of private information involving allegations of blackmail.

-- PML v Persons Unknown EWHC 838 and Clarkson v Persons Unknown EWHC 417, obtaining injunctions in breach of confidence for the Claimant companies that suffered similar data breaches and had been the subject of blackmail threats.
-The cases included novel derogation from open justice orders;
+- PML v Persons Unknown EWHC 838 and Clarkson v Persons Unknown EWHC 417, obtaining injunctions in breach of confidence for the Claimant companies that suffered similar data breaches and had been the subject of blackmail threats, included novel derogations from open justice relied upon in later cases;

-- NPV v QEL EWHC 703, obtaining an injunction in misuse of private information involving blackmail for the Claimant;
+- NPV v QEL EWHC 703, for the Claimant on a misuse of private information injunction application involving blackmail;

 - Bains v Moore EWHC 242, for the Defendant, K2, a firm of private investigators, led by Desmond Browne QC, in a long-running breach of confidence, data protection and misuse of private information claim (now settled) including two hearings on Norwich Pharmacal relief and disclosure;

-- Blue v Ashley EWHC 1553 (Comm), for the defendant, Mike Ashley, successfully opposing an application by publishers of The Times for disclosure of witness statements before trial;
+- Blue v Ashley EWHC 1553 (Comm), for the Defendant opposing an application by publishers of The Times for disclosure of witness statements before trial;

 - Cheshire West & Chester Council v Pickthall EWHC 2141 (QB), for the Claimants obtaining an interim injunction to prevent the Defendant harassing the Claimants and others through the publication of allegations of criminality and abusive remarks.
 Subsequent hearings on summary judgment and committal for contempt of court.